Piyush-Gitkhg10/Learning-Git/Readme 2.md

     7.1 So to fix this used pre tag. </br>
         7.1.1 It was a dirty fix, so it needs to be fixed.
 9. Using br tag in Markdown files will help me achieve the goal of adding new lines for new-indented lines.
+10. Adding same number of lines in the branch as well.